Ah, to be young and virtual!

 A child would definitely be interested in something bright and exciting like online games, for many of the same reasons that an adult may be stimulated by the potential for ….(fill in your own word.).
 Of course, adults may have the extra urge to win money, and the somewhat illicit excitement of doing something not-entirely-wholesome.
 Let’s face it.
-The world on online casinos for US players has expanded enormously over the last ten years.
+The world on online casinos with slots for all US players has expanded enormously over the last ten years.
 And gambling seems to have lost most of its unsavory reputation.
 Many online casinos offer games that can not only be played for money stakes, but also are free.
 I have sat in many airports waiting for a flight and observed people around me playing free online slots games.
 What would have been crazy twenty years ago, is common place today.
 And just as there are dozens of online gambling casinos available where there is an internet connection, so too are there countless number of free online games for kids.
 With Facebook offering games such as CandyCrush and all its variations, as well as Words with Friends, it seems like we never will be bored.